OscarMoliina/neuralogic/README.md

 - LogicGate.variables OrderedDict

 ### To-Do
-- Graphical Unit Interface
-- The rest of all binary LogicGates
-- Class Simplifier
-  - Simplify a LogicGate to a new lg only made with NAND and NOT
-- Structural Graph
-- Identify input variables (Nodes) with a key to maintain coherence in merge
-- Improve the connect field
 - Function startInputs that takes all inputs and, in order, it assigns the correct self.out to each of them
-- Full addition circuit